 Life Cycle of Ants

 All species of ants prefer warmer climates, that is why in the United Kingdom we only have a tiny selection of the 11,000 or more species available within the world.
 During colder periods, ants do become dormant and essentially sleep, waiting for the temperature to rise.
 However, as it gets to a suitable temperature, it's at that point the ants become active and come out of their nests in search of food.

 The general life cycle of worker ants can be split up into various distinct stages.
 Eggs are initially laid by the queen ant.
-These eggs then hatch after a few days to reveal the ant larvae, where upon the worker ants gather food and feed them.
-Approximately 8 days after, the larvae spins silk and places itself into a cocoon, once it’s in this state it’s called a pupa.
+These eggs then hatch after a few days to reveal the ant larvae, whereupon the worker ants gather food and feed them.
+Approximately 8 days after, the larvae spin silk and place itself into a cocoon, once it’s in this state it’s called a pupa.
 Fully grown ants then hatch from these cocoons about three weeks later.
 These worker ants can live for up to 5 years, with the main priority throughout their lives is to gather food and maintain the nest.
 The potential longevity of ant nests proves that this problem will be very difficult to go all by itself and only professional pest control can eliminate an ant colony quickly and effectively.

 Even though ants are a pest, they form an extremely structured society, with every ant knowing its place.
 The following are the types of ants and their roles within a colony.

 The queen ant predominately lays eggs only.
 Without a queen, though, a nest would never survive.
 Worker ants are always female but unable to lay eggs and make up the bulk of a colony.
 The primary function is to look after eggs, larvae and pupa, while also maintaining the nest as a whole.